 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Finally, brothers, we instructed you how to live in order to please God, as in fact you are living.
-Now we ask you and urge you in the Lord Jesus to do this more and more.
+Therefore, brothers, just as you learned from us how you had to live in order to please God, and just as you are living this way now, we ask you - indeed, united with the Lord Yeshua, we urge you - to keep doing so more and more.

 Paul commends the people for living to please God and he urges them to do so more and more.
 He is encouraging them to grow to maturity in their faith as the more we grow in Christ the more we are able to please God.

-For you know what instructions we gave you by authority of the Lord Jesus.
+For you know what instructions we gave you on the authority of the Lord Yeshua.

 The instructions that Paul gave will be covered in chapter five and they are commonly called the commandments for believers.
 We must remember that this is not for salvation but because we are saved and want to please God.